Fact checkedFact Checked

 Childhood obesity can cause serious health problems, including high blood pressure.
 In fact, every 1 in 5 children and adolescents[1] in the USA face obesity.
 There could be many reasons[2] behind excess weight gain and childhood obesity:

-Genetics and Hormonal Disorders
+Genetics And Hormonal Disorders

 Genetic disorders such as Prader-Willi syndrome, leptin receptor mutations, and hormonal disorders such as hypothyroidism and growth hormone deficiency predispose obesity in children.
 However, in many cases, the reason behind obesity is exogenous.
 Obese children generally have obese family members because children’s eating behaviors come from their parents.
 Research does show[3] that 35-40% of a child’s weight problems may be inherited from mom and dad.